cardinalby/blog/content/post/github-actions/dry-reusing-code-in-github-actions.md

 In this approach we extract steps to a distinct [composite action](https://docs.github.com/en/actions/creating-actions/creating-a-composite-action), that can be located in the same or separate repository.

-From your "main" workflow it looks as a usual action (a single step), but internally it comprises of multiple steps each of which can call own actions.
+From your "main" workflow it looks like a usual action (a single step), but internally it consists of multiple steps each of which can call own actions.

 ### 🥡 Takeaways: